FPL Gameweek 21: Richarlison, Luis Diaz and five players to consider for transfers

 Our top picks ahead of the next round of Premier League fixtures

-The new year presents a fresh opportunity for fantasy managers to reset and go again if they endured troubles over the festive period.
+The new year presents a fresh opportunity for Fantasy Premier League managers to reset and go again if they endured troubles over the festive period.

 The exit of Mohamed Salah and Son Heung-min to the Africa Cup of Nations and Asian Cup respectively are two of the biggest talking points in FPL right now, and while they present headaches for many managers, they also throw open opportunities to sign up lesser owned picks and perhaps take a punt over the next few weeks while they are set to be away on international duty.